avo-hq/docs.avohq.io/docs/2.0/controllers.md

 ```

 ## Update methods
-For `update` method you can modify the after update path, the messages and the actions both on success or fail.
+For the `update` method, you can modify the `after_update_path`, the messages, and the actions both on success or failure.

 ### `after_update_path`
-Overriding this method, you can tell Avo what path to follow when update succeed.
+Overriding this method, you can tell Avo what path to follow when `update` succeed.

 ### `update_success_action` / `update_fail_action`
-Overriding these methods, you can build a custom response when update succeed or fail, respectively.
+Overriding these methods, you can build a custom response when `update` succeeds or fails.

 ```ruby
 def update_success_action